I have traveled through the entire coast of Oregon and explored about 80% of the Washington Coast too.

 - Here is a list of the best areas on the Washington Coast to see.

-And yes, I’ve compared Oregon to California as well as Oregon to Maine, and Oregon is still my top choice in every single comparison of coastlines, though I am not discounting the beauty of those other spots, as they too are worth seeing.
+Just as a heads up, regarding the western and eastern coasts, I’ve compared Oregon to California as well as compared the coasts of Oregon to Maine, and Oregon is still my top choice in every single comparison of coastlines, though I am not discounting the beauty of those other spots, as they too are worth seeing.

 How to get the most out of seeing both state’s beautiful coastlines: